DPR Construction is founded by Doug Woods, Peter Nosler and Ron Davidowski.

 To truly understand the DPR culture is to know the history.
 The people behind the name.
 The passion for better serving customers and building complex projects with a strong sense of purpose and value.
 The desire to continuously be the best and drive an industry forward, doing what others believe simply cannot be done.

 The DPR story begins in July of 1990.
-Doug Woods, Peter Nosler and Ron Davidowski, the D, the P and the R, made one of the best business decisions of their lives and started their own company.
-Armed with $750,000 of pooled resources and a steadfast determination, the three construction veterans set out to do something different in an industry traditionally resistant to change.
+Doug, Peter and Ron, the D, the P and the R, made one of the best business decisions of their lives and started their own company.
+Armed with $750,000 of pooled resources and a steadfast determination, the three construction veterans set out to build something different in an industry traditionally resistant to change.